aliceyh7/OperatingSystemsNotes/README.md

 Preemption: forcefully stopping the execution of a process by CPU

-TImestamp: the max amount of time a process can be executed without preemption
+Timestamp: the max amount of time a process can be executed without preemption

 # Types of Scheduler, Context Switching
 Long-term Scheduler: determines what processes & how many to move from HD to RAM